 TriVista Basic

-The TriVista is the entrance into the ultra-high-end Raman and photoluminescence spectroscopy.
+It is the entrance into the triple-based Raman and photoluminescence spectroscopy.

-It combines the high-resolution bandpass capability of a DuoVista (link), with the unmatched spectral resolution, throughput and imaging capabilities of S&Is MonoVista systems.
+It combines the highest-possible resolution bandpass capability of a DuoVista, with the unmatched spectral resolution, throughput and imaging capabilities of S&I's MonoVista systems.

 All TriVista systems are based on the successful Princeton Instruments SpectraPro HRS imaging monochromator series.

-While the TriVista is best suited for customers with previous knowledge in the field of spectroscopy, due to it providing a wide array of free degree usage, our VistaControl software and various options for extensive motorization of the equipment (link TriVista CRS) can help to significantly flatten the learning curve and make it almost as easy to handle as one of our MonoVista systems is.
+While the TriVista is best suited for customers with previous knowledge in the field of spectroscopy, due to it providing a wide array of free degree usage, our VistaControl Software and various options for extensive motorization of the entire equipment (TriVista CRS³) can help to significantly flatten the learning curve and make it almost as easy to handle as one of our MonoVista systems is.

 TriVista Systems are best suited for ultra-high-end applications providing the best solution for